CircuitQuest/mangal/README.md

 cd ../..
 ```

-Generate assets:
+Generate assets and code:

 ```sh
 just generate
 ```

-### Usage

-Can be used without compiling for testing purposes:
+Then it can be used without compiling for testing purposes:

 ```sh
 go run main.go ...